abhradip-saha/predictive-analysis-tool/README.md

 •	**(/auth/fetch-redis) :** A get method to extract JSON data from redis so that it can be processed and the data gets deleted from redis immediately.

-# Integration of ARIMA Forecasting with the Saving and Fetching of processed data:-
+# Integration of ARIMA Forecasting with the Saving and Fetching of processed data :-
  This application integrates **ARIMA (AutoRegressive Integrated Moving Average)** forecasting to predict future demand quantities based on historical data.
 The process involves several key steps:

 ### 1. Data Loading and Preprocessing: